cheeeeeza/TheArchitectsJournal-Plugin/README.md

 - Event-driven mechanics using the Paper API

 ## Gameplay
-- Special items can be obtained through progression and discovery
+- Special items can be obtained through discovery and craft
-- Some abilities activate on right-click, others while held or worn
+- Some abilities activate on right/left-click, others while held, worn, or on-hit
 - Certain effects require items to be held in the main-hand or off-hand
 - Abilities are balanced with cooldowns and visual indicators